BigPolarBear1/factorization/README.md

 To build: python3 setup.py build_ext --inplace</br>
 To run: python3 run_qs.py -keysize 40 -base 40 -debug 1 -lin_size 5000 -quad_size 1000 -d 2

 This is an algorithm I had already discovered a year ago (and had uploaded to github), but being a math novice, I dismissed it as it didn't seem practical and deleted it again.
-I however at the time did not realize you could generalize this to higher degree polynomials.. and doing so would infact turn this into a powerful algorithm.

-To do: </br>
-2. Generalize to degrees > 2.

-The idea being that higher degrees will yield smaller coefficients.
-Hence in theory it should be easier to find coefficients that are a valid solution for any prime.
-I'll give that a try.
-If that doesn't work, I'll try using everything I've learned so far to sieve for specific factorizations.

-Update: I'm also still investigating if I cant just construct a powerful algorithm with quadratics now.. there might be a way.. especially now that that binomial expansion thing finally clicked inside my head.
-Lets see.. there is lots of directions to take now.

-## UPDATE I AM AN IDIOT.
-I JUST SPOTTED THE SOLUTION.
-LOL.
-THE BINOMIAL EXPANSION GENERATES A FACTOR OF N IF WE PLUG IN ap-bq.
-AND SUBSTITUTING THE CONSTANT WITH N AND PLUGGING IN THE FACTOR OF N GENERATES ap-bq.
-YOU SEE IT?
-YOU SEE WHAT WE GOT THERE?
-GOD DAMNIT.
-IT CANT BE THIS EASY.
-IF THIS WORKS, THEN TOMORROW FACTORIZATION FALLS.
-GOOD NIGHT FOLKS.
-## Anyway..
-I'll check tomorrow.
-I dont want to think about it.
-I want to have some hope that it will finally work now tomorrow..
-I'm hopig to use this as an oracle for the correct solution somehow.
-I'm just so tired..
-I need to finish this now or I think I'm legit going to end my own life.
+I have added information about how this works to the newest version of my math paper, found in this github repo.
+My mistake last spring/summer was that I didn't quite understand the relation to the binomial theorem.. so when I tried to find the correct multiple of N in the discriminant..
+I couldn't pull it off, but now to I do understand it..
+I'm pretty sure I can do it now.
+I need a few days to refactor and include this in my PoC.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>